Advance Care Planning Tools To Help Avoid Probate

 - A Transfer on Death Deed or "Lady Bird Deed" for any real estate or mineral interests owned (at least for Texas property)

-- Beneficiary designations for payable on death instructions on retirement accounts, bank accounts, life insurance, brokerage accounts, and the like
+- Beneficiary designations or payable-on-death instructions on retirement accounts, bank accounts, life insurance, brokerage accounts, and the like

 - A Trust arrangement